Nimrat Kaur

-Nimrat Kaur (born 13 March 1982) is an Indian actress who appears in Hindi films and on American television.
+Nimrat Kaur (born 13 March 1982) is an Indian actress who appears in Hindi films and in American television.
 She began her career as a print model and went on to act in theater.
-After brief appearances in a few films, Kaur starred in Anurag Kashyap's production Peddlers, which was screened at the 2012 Cannes Film Festival.
-She followed it with her breakthrough role in The Lunchbox, a critically acclaimed drama co-starring Irrfan Khan, which was screened at the 2013 Cannes Film Festival.
+After brief appearances in a few films, Kaur starred in Anurag Kashyap's production Peddlers (2012).
+She followed it with her breakthrough role in the critically acclaimed drama The Lunchbox (2014).

-In 2015, Kaur played the recurring role of Inter-Services Intelligence (ISI) agent Tasneem Qureishi in the fourth season of the American television series Homeland.
-She then co-starred with Akshay Kumar in the war thriller Airlift.
-In 2016, Kaur began portraying Rebecca Yedlin in the second season of the American television series Wayward Pines.
-She returned for the eighth and final season of Homeland as a series regular in February 2020.
+In 2015, Kaur played the recurring role of Inter-Services Intelligence (ISI) agent Tasneem Qureishi in the fourth season of the American television series Homeland, and later reprised her role in its eighth season.
+She co-starred with Akshay Kumar in the war thriller Airlift.
+Kaur has since starred in the American mystery series Wayward Pines (2016) and the Indian drama series School of Lies (2023).